ptrlrd/discord-bot-boilerplate/README.md

-# Discord Bot Project
+# Basic Discord Bot Boilerplate

-This project contains a simple Discord bot using Nextcord.
+This project contains a simple Discord bot using Nextcord, specifically, stable.
+Their wrapper for the Discord API can be found here https://docs.nextcord.dev/en/stable/.
 The bot is containerized using Docker, making deployment and management straightforward.

 ## Setting Up Your Discord Bot